 Fraserburgh or Thurso or Knoydart or the Mull of Galloway?
 I suppose they are off the beaten track.

 Or places that almost seem to cultivate an out of the way ethos?
 Applecross is the best example.
 A remote setting but – like Plockton – it has had its moment of fame on television and hence attracted attention.

 Maybe off the beaten track is a label you can lose when the beaten track suddenly arrives at your door.
-And that could be via a television feature/series or by a marketing promotion - a reference to that North Coast 500 thing again.
+And that could be via a television feature/series or by a tourism marketing promotion.

 So, in conclusion, I reckon everyone will have their own definition of what is off the beaten track in Scotland.
 There are still empty beaches and also a few peaks that require an overnight camp to climb them – perhaps the nearest we’ve got to truly ‘remote’.